sallyamoore/C3Projects--LMSmithTFY/README.md

 * Consume an API to play audio
 * Use JavaScript for display logic
 * Visual appeal, polished look and feel
-* Use csv to seed (I haven't done this in prior projects)
+* Use csv to seed
 * Awesome things happen when results are returned

 ## Technologies/frameworks/patterns